pachyderm/pachyderm/doc/docs/master/contributing/docs-style-guide.md

 * Do not use the dollar sign `$` in code snippets.
 While the dollar sign signifies the beginning of a line, it creates usability issues.
-When users copy commands from the code blocks, they copy everything from that code block, including the dollar sign.
-Then, they need to navigate to the begining of the prompt to remove the dollar sign, which is quite annoying.
+When users copy commands from a code block, they copy everything from that code block, including the dollar sign.
+Then, they need to navigate to the begining of the command prompt to remove the dollar sign, which is quite annoying.
 Most of the commands that are described in the Pachyderm documentation are run from a UNIX shell as a normal user.